SergeakaAimate/Ontology-Lab/ARTICLE-LIST.md

 55. [Strange Kinships: CA and π](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Strange_Kinships_CA_and_%CF%80.pdf) - Cellular automata (CA) and π are not merely computational/mathematical objects but **ontological twins.**
 56. [CELLULAR AUTOMATA: Life Without Quotes, or Spores of What's to Come?](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/CELLULAR-AUTOMATA-Life-Without-Quotes.pdf) - tracing CA from mathematical primitives to ethical frontiers.
 57. [THE META-OBSERVER: Origins of the Superreality Concept](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/META_OBSERVER.pdf)
+58. [The Paradox of Radii: Convection of Meanings, Ontology of Analogies, and Fundamental Connectivity](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Paradox_of_Radii.pdf) - scientific analogies are not mere pedagogical tools but **ontological conduits** through which meaning circulates across the layered structure of Superreality.

 ---